Mes0903/MesBlog/src/risc-v/ACLINT/README.md

 2. CLINT 的局限性
     <details> <summary>原文</summary>

-    > The SiFive Core-Local Interruptor (CLINT) device has been widely adopted in the RISC-V world to provide machine-level IPI and timer functionalities.
+    > The SiFive Core-Local Interruptor (CLINT) device has been widely adopted in the RISC-V world to provide machine-level IPI and timer functionalities.<br><br>
     >
     > Unfortunately, the SiFive CLINT has a unified register map for both IPI and timer functionalities and it does not provide supervisor-level IPI functionality.